Patrick MacAlister: Education and priestly ministry

-Episcopal Ministry
+Episcopal ministry

-Dr. McAlister was appointed bishop on Feb 28th 1886 and consecrated in St Patrick's Church, Belfast on Sunday, 28 March 1886.
+McAlister was appointed bishop on 28 February 1886 and consecrated in St Patrick's Church, Belfast on Sunday, 28 March 1886.

 The consecrating prelate was the Most Rev. Dr. Nulty, Bishop of Meath, who was assisted by the Most Rev. Dr. Donnelly, Bishop of Clogher, and the Most Rev. Dr Woodlock, Bishop of Ardagh and Clonmacnoise.
 The sermon on the occasion was preached by the most Rev. Dr. Logue, Bishop of Raphoe.
 The Roman Catholic Primate of All Ireland, Dr. McGettigan, was present but on account of the state of his health did not officiate.